-- The number of residents admitted during past 12 months who were given this information at intake and received ageappropriate education reported was fifty-seven (57). - The number of residents admitted during past 12 months who received comprehensive age-appropriate education on their rights to be free from sexual abuse and sexual harassment, from retaliation for reporting such incidents, and on agency policies and procedures for responding to such incidents within 10 days of intake were forty-five (45).
+- The number of residents admitted during past 12 months who were given this information at intake and received ageappropriate education reported was nine (9). - The number of residents admitted during past 12 months who received comprehensive age-appropriate education on their rights to be free from sexual abuse and sexual harassment, from retaliation for reporting such incidents, and on agency policies and procedures for responding to such incidents within 10 days of intake were nine (9).

-• The Intake staff and facility Superintendent indicated that during orientation residents, to include transfers from other facilities, are educated on the zero-tolerance policy, their right to be free from sexual abuse, harassment, and retaliation, and multiple ways (both inside and outside reporting sources), to report any incidents or suspicion of sexual abuse or sexual harassment.
+The Intake staff, the facility Superintendent and Youth Service Program Supervisor indicated that during orientation residents, to include transfers from other facilities, are educated on the zero-tolerance policy, their right to be free from sexual abuse, harassment, and retaliation, and multiple ways (both inside and outside reporting sources), to report any incidents or suspicion of sexual abuse or sexual harassment.
 This information is given during the intake process and is given on the date of admission and well within twenty-four (24) hours.
 The Intake staff distributes the required paperwork and have residents sign and acknowledge a receipt informing residents on how to make reports of sexual abuse and sexual harassment along with the contact numbers to reach outside counseling services and to make reports outside of the agency.

-- Six residents interviewed stated that when they first came to this facility, they received information regarding facility rules against sexual abuse and harassment. - Six residents were interviewed using the following statement: "When you came to this facility, were you told about..." - Your right to not be sexually abused or sexually harassed-- all interviewed residents answered yes. - How to report sexual abuse or sexual harassment-- all residents answered yes. - Your right not to be punished for reporting sexual abuse or sexual harassment-- all interviewed residents answered ves. - All six residents interviewed knew if there were services available outside of the facility for dealing with sexual abuse if they ever needed, knew what kinds of services were available, knew when they could speak with such services, and knew that what is said remains private.
-The auditor was impressed on the resident's overall knowledge on this related topic. - Based on the above listed information the agency and facility meet the standard for the relevant review period.
+Eight (8) residents interviewed stated that when they first came to this facility, they received information regarding facility rules against sexual abuse and harassment.

+- All residents were interviewed using the following statement: "When you came to this facility, were you told about..." - Your right to not be sexually abused or sexually harassed-all but one interviewed resident answered yes. - How to report sexual abuse or sexual harassment-all but one resident answered yes. - Your right not to be punished for reporting sexual abuse or sexual harassment-all but one interviewed residents answered ves. - Seven out of eight residents interviewed knew if there were services available outside of the facility for dealing with sexual abuse if they ever needed, knew what kinds of services were available, knew when they could speak with such services, and knew that what is said remains private.
+The auditor was very impressed on the resident's overall knowledge on this related topic.

+• Based on the above listed information, the agency meets the standard and complies with the standard for the relevant review period.